roc-lang/roc/www/content/tutorial.md

 ## [Tasks](#tasks) {#tasks}

+Note: [Tasks will soon dissolve entirely for app developers](#purity-inference), but today they're still critical.

 Tasks are provided in a builtin `Task` module like the `List`, `Str` modules.
 They're an important part of building Roc applications, so let's continue using the [basic-cli](https://github.com/roc-lang/basic-cli) platform we've been using up to this point as an example!

 In the `basic-cli` platform, here are four operations we can do: